MattDeDuck/TheLegendOfBumbo/README.md

 # TheLegendOfBumbo
-Place for The Legend of Bum-Bo
+Place for The Legend of Bum-Bo plugins.